carved4/go-direct-syscall/README.md

 6. **Execution**: Creates thread with `NtCreateThreadEx`
 7. **Cleanup**: Frees both memory regions and closes handles

 All operations use **only direct syscalls** and no Win32 API dependencies!
-The smart compatibility layer ensures optimal performance with guaranteed reliability.

 #### Remote Injection Examples